mohitpai/journey-optimizer.en/help/using/offers/api-reference/batch-api/deliver-offers.md

 ## Limitations {#limitations}

-The following limitations exist with Batch Decisioning API:
+The following limitations exist with [!DNL Batch Decisioning] API:

   * **Single batch job**: Currently, only a single batch job can be run per dataset at a time.
 Any other requests would respond with HTTP 429 (Too Many Requests).
   * **Frequency capping**: A batch runs off of the profile snapshot that occurs once a day.
-The Batch Decisioning API caps the frequency and always loads profiles from the most recent snapshot.
+The [!DNL Batch Decisioning] API caps the frequency and always loads profiles from the most recent snapshot.

 ## Next steps {#next-steps}